puppetlabs-toy-chest/puppetlabs-aws/README.md

 Required.

-The region in which to launch the instances.
+The region in which to configure the alarm.

 Valid values are: